lefterisss/portfolio/README.md

  ## Model Diagnostics

-After fitting the model, diagnostic checks were performed:</br>
+After fitting the model, diagnostic checks were performed:
 1. Residual Analysis</br>
 Standardized residuals were used to detect outliers</br>
 Observations with |residual| > 2 were considered problematic